verb (bets, betting; past and past participle bet or betted)

 nounBack to top

-- 1An act of risking a sum of money on the outcome of a future event: every Saturday she had a bet on the horsesMore example sentences
+- 1An act of betting a sum of money: she had a bet on the Derby for a bet he once rode 200 miles in nine hoursMore example sentences

 - A quinella is a bet on the first two horses; it is not, as some people believe, a Mexican cheese pie.